-This one time, a Walmart bag got sat on my counter and it was a couple of days before I had time to move it.
-It must have been laid in a wet spot because the writing on the bag dyed my counter top.
+I have to tell you about the time a Walmart bag sat on my kitchen counter for a few days before I had time to move it.
+It must have been laid in a wet spot too because the writing on the bag dyed my counter top.

 Isn’t that lovely?

 My counter top had “Walmart”, in reverse, plastered on it and it would not come off.
 Before running to the store to buy a chemical that would possibly take it off, I decided to try a few things.